LibrariesHacked/data-treaders/theday.md

 ### Equipment

-Both of the practical sessions will have practical lessons (Introduction to Data,  and OpenRefine) where a laptop would be useful.
-However, this will only be for a relatively short part of the day, so do feel free to come along without any a laptop.
+Both of the practical sessions will include lessons (Introduction to Data and OpenRefine) where a laptop would be useful.
+However, this will only be for a relatively short part of the day, so do feel free to come along without one.

 #### Introduction to Data